igordelorenzi/api-examples/node/README.md

   - cookie-parser : used to store and retrieve information on the browser's cookies
   - express : used to start a node web server
   - querystring : used to transform js objects to url params
-  - request : used to make request to the ContaAzul API
+  - request : used to make requests to the ContaAzul API